It’s been a hectic month of travel involving a nine day stretch when I moved accommodation every day, was in four countries and took five flights!

 Why do colds always happen at the worst possible times?
 I managed to pick one up on day three of my New Zealand trip, just in time to start a three day trek in icy temperatures.
 Then straight after that I was travelling continuously for nine days.
 Bad timing.
 I managed to ignore it the best I could and did everything I wanted to do despite feeling mildly sick and fatigued.

 Rough day on the Kepler Track

-It was so nice to finally be doing one of New Zealand’s iconic Great Walks, one of nine multi day hikes linked by huts, but the weather really didn’t come through for us.
+It was so nice to finally be doing one of New Zealand’s iconic Great Walks, the Kepler Track, but the weather really didn’t come through for us.
 After four days of glorious spring sunshine, the day we started the hike threatened rain with ominous clouds although we made it up to the hut before it really started coming down so we counted ourselves lucky.
 But then there was day two.
 We were in alpine terrain, traversing ridges with no tree cover and after about a half hour of walking it started snowing.
 And then the wind came.
 We basically hiked for two hours in a blizzard with freezing cold temperatures and near blinding snow.
 Kurt’s eyebrows and my hair grew icicles and half my wooly hat froze solid.
 I couldn’t feel one side of my face and when I talked I sounded like a stroke victim.
 It was horrendous but quite the adventure, I guess.
 It definitely didn’t help my cold.
 I won’t say it wasn’t exciting looking back on it but it felt hellish at the time.